 You may choose to register to vote in your home county, or here in Washington County.
 College students are considered residents of Washington County for the purposes of elections.
 Due to the recent precinct changes slicing our campus in-half, all Marietta College students previously registered here must re-register to vote if they would like to cast their ballot in Washington County .
 This is due to the fact our students are no longer able to use the "215 5th Street" address to register with, but must instead use their residence hall address.

 The impact of these elections have long-lasting effects on the direction of the country.
 As a U.S. citizen, you have a right to have your voice heard in determining that direction.
 Issues such as the war in Iraq, the minimum wage, and federal student loan funding are just a few positions that directly affect college-age youth.
 So let those that represent us know what you think!

-To receive a voter registration form on campus, see Tanya Judd Pucella, McDonough 103.
+To receive a voter registration form on campus, see Maribeth Saleem-Tanner, McDonough 204.
 (Freshmen should receive a form in their seminar courses as well.)

 (Election Day Procedures, Ohio Secretary of State Web site)

 Submit the completed form to your local Board of Elections.